sftcd/tlspad/README.md

 - [Tls2Music.py](Tls2Music.py) takes the packets sizes/times and turns
     those to sound, either a .midi or .wav file or both.
     - that sorta seems to work, state is I need to check accuracy (it's suspect:-)
-    - coupla TODOs likely really needed:
-        - silence supression is e.g. >2s or something (code there, not working yet)
+    - a remaining TODO:
-        - re-hit keys, move up/down one if a key/tone is playing now or otherwise avoid collisions (but pianos only have 88 keys so we can't avoid all, in general)
+        - re-hit keys, move up/down one if a key/tone is playing now or otherwise avoid collisions (but pianos only have 88 keys so we can't avoid all, in general) - might not need it so much now, with log time and supression it may be less of a deal
 - [composer.sh](composer.sh) is the start of a wrapper for all of the above

 ## Tools used